GoFEM/pyGoFEM/README.md

 See jupyter notebooks for examples on how to setup GoFEM with python and process the results.

+It invokes [https://github.com/MTgeophysics/mtpy](MTPy) for handling MT data.

+# Contributing

+If you implement some functions that you think may be of general use, please feel free to create a Pull Request and contribute your code.

 # Installation

 ### Linux